top of page

 Plus, this is so much better for you.

 Now, traditional therapy can help you understand the pattern.
-But insight alone won’t rewire it.
+But insight alone won't update it.

 Most therapy works on the conscious level - the logic, memory, cognition.
-But your core wounds live in your subconscious and your nervous system.
-They require structured, somatic, and reconditioning-based work.
+But your hidden blocks live below conscious awareness, in your nervous system.
+They require structured, body-based, practice-based work.

-Without that, therapy can feel like it’s just a lot of talking and going around in circles.
+Without that, it can feel like it's just a lot of talking and going around in circles.
 You talk, but nothing really shifts.
-You “know better,” but still get triggered.
+You "know better," but still get triggered.

 This is why smart, high-functioning clients get stuck.
-They need more than insight - they need internal reprogramming and applied strategy.
+They need more than insight - they need internal updating and applied strategy.

 This is why I don't offer "sessions."